 A Citizens' Guide to Monitoring Government Expenditures is a guide that reflects the growing focus of civil society organisations on monitoring the results achieved by government expenditures.
 The guide offers an overview of government budget implementation, including budget execution, procurement, impact measurement, and auditing and legislative oversight processes.
 It also provides practical, tested tools that can be used by independent organizations interested in monitoring government expenditures.

 The budget still failed to address major concerns around job generation and poverty alleviation strategies.
 The reality in South Africa is that the economy has been unable to absorb labour sufficiently quickly into the economy and as a result, the level of unemployment continues to increase.
 This in turn affects levels of poverty within the country which in turn impacts negatively on issues such as crime, for example.
 The assertion that the Government has created 1.5 million jobs over the past five years has to be taken with a pinch of salt.
-Many of these jobs have been temporary and we would like to see a breakdown of these jobs created and whether they have been sustainable.

 Is this budget a deficit?